 COVID-19 Housing Resources

 Self-Help Evictions, or lock-outs, are illegal in Pennsylvania.
 An example of a self-help eviction is if your landlord has changed your locks, or threatened to, without ever taking you to court.
 Another is if your landlord has shut off your utilities or made your home unlivable in the hopes that you will just move out.
 In order to evict you, a landlord MUST follow the correct legal procedures.
-Those procedures are currently changed due to the COVID-19 pandemic.

 If your landlord has changed your locks, threatened to lock you out, cut your utility service, or refused to make necessary repairs, please contact North Penn Legal Services by completing the online intake form.